La Vibora

 The first drop is a long, swooping turn

-Though its name means “The Viper” in Spanish, most people refer to La Vibora as simply the “Bobsled.”
-Located in the Mexico & Spain section of Six Flags over Texas, La Vibora is no typical roller coaster.
-Instead of a train with movement locked by rigid rails, La Vibora’s free-rolling bobsleds are free to “make their own course” along a metal trough.
-Tight, twisting turns make the cars ride up on the sides of the trough, giving a unique, out-of-control feeling.
-Riders sit single-rowed in the toboggan-style cars, furthering the bobsled experience.
+Though its name means “The Viper” in Spanish, most people simply referred to La Vibora as the “Bobsled.”
+Located in the Mexico & Spain section of Six Flags over Texas, La Vibora was no typical roller coaster.
+Instead of a train with movement locked by rigid rails, La Vibora’s free-rolling bobsleds made their own course along a metal trough.
+Tight, twisting turns made the cars ride up on the sides of the trough, giving a unique, out-of-control feeling.
+Riders sat single-rowed in the toboggan-style cars, furthering the bobsled experience.

 La Vibora first drop